Leafwing-Studios/fop-rules/docs/character-options/powers/devout-prayers.md

 **Targets:** Multi-target

-**Attack:** Focus
+**Targeted defense:** Focus

 **Duration:** Concentration

 </div>

 The blinding light of the sun bursts forth from you, making it difficult for creatures to even look at you.
-At the start of each of your turns for the duration of this effect, make a Focus attack against all creatures in a 24 tile cone.
+At the start of each of your turns for the duration of this effect, make a special attack against Focus against all creatures in a 24 tile cone.
 If you hit, deal 2d6 + 2 \* Presence radiant damage, and apply one stack each of blinded and frightened.
 Creatures that you miss suffer the attacks' effects at half efficacy instead.

 ## Umbral